Ophthalmology (Eye) Practice Test 3

 - Cornea

 Explanation: Answer reason: The retina is the innermost coat of the eyeball and contains the photoreceptors (rods and cones) that convert light into neural signals.
 The choroid is the middle vascular layer, and the sclera is the outer fibrous coat.
 The cornea is part of the outer fibrous layer at the front of the eye, not the innermost layer.
-Category reason: This question tests basic structural anatomy of the eye (identifying the innermost layer), which is a foundational ophthalmology topic rather than a nursing intervention or safety decision.

 Which controls the size of pupil in human eye?